 - Riding clipped in allows you to recruit more of the muscles in your leg, more efficiently.
 Whilst with flat pedals you tend to get the most drive when you push down, with clipless pedals you also create forward propulsion when you pull up

-- Provided your cleats are set up correctly (and that is important, so read up) and your saddle height and fore/aft position is right, you’ll be clipping yourself into the optimum position – limiting the chance of injury and improving efficacy
+- Provided your cleats are set up correctly (and that is important, so read up) and your saddle height and fore/aft position is right, you'll be clipping yourself into the optimum position - limiting the chance of suffering from a common cycling injury and improving efficacy

 - Your feet won't slide around like they can do on flat pedals